Airbnb-Price-Prediction-with-311-Data/Price-prediction/README.md

 pip3 install -r requirements.txt
 python3 app.py
 ```
-The above will take about 30-40 mins for execute completely.
+The above will take about 30-40 mins to execute completely.

 Alternatively, login to NYU High Performance Cluster Prince, make sure conda is installed and then run the sbatch script.